 Issues Addressed in Pre Marital Counselling

-Premarital counseling addresses a broad range of issues that can arise among couples while preparing for a marriage and in general as well.
-A few of the major issues that pre-marriage counseling can help with are:
+Premarital counselling addresses a broad range of issues that can arise among couples while preparing for a marriage and in general as well.
+A few of the major issues that pre-marriage counselling can help with are:

 - Resolving Conflicts: Pre-marital counselling can help equip the partners with the knowledge and understanding of some conflict resolution techniques that drastically lowers the chances of a small clash in a conversation turning into a huge problem.
 It helps the partners understand each other’s tendencies in resolving conflict, and their perception of the existing issues.
 It helps improve the couple’s ability to come to terms on issues where they disagree.